 Provision for Taxes.
-The provision for income taxes was \$8.7 million for fiscal year 2009 compared to \$10.5 million for fiscal year 2008.
-The effective tax rates for fiscal year 2009 and fiscal year 2008 were 19% and 18%, respectively.
-The decrease in income and the regional mix of income resulted in decreased tax expense in fiscal year 2009.
+The provision for income taxes was \$33.0 million for fiscal year 2010 compared to \$8.7 million for fiscal year 2009.
+The effective tax rates for fiscal year 2010 and fiscal year 2009 were 97% and 19%, respectively.
+The dramatic increase in the effective tax rate in fiscal year 2010 resulted from the change in management's assertions regarding the amount of foreign subsidiary earnings that are considered to be permanently reinvested offshore, in connection with the then pending acquisition of SMI.